-This tofu pasanda from Vegan Richa’s forthcoming InstantPot Cookbook is a creamy and filling take on a classic Indian dish typically served with meat.
+This tofu pasanda from Vegan Richa’s InstantPot Cookbook is a creamy and filling take on a classic Indian dish typically served with meat.
 But you won’t miss it here.

 Pasanda literally means “favorite.”
 In North Indian cuisine, this sauce is usually prepared with meat, but for the vegan version, I’m using tofu.
 Rather than being marinated and baked first, the tofu is added straight to the sauce and everything is cooked together.

 For variations, you can also add some roasted vegetables, cooked chickpeas, or even dried chickpeas.
 This amazing velvety sauce is nut-free and is made with poppy seeds, pepitas (raw pumpkin seeds), and coconut milk.